SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 14 December, 2025
+### 📅 Monday, 15 December, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on December 14 throughout history:
+Here are some significant events in the USA that take place on December 15th:

-- **1799**: George Washington, the first President of the United States, was interred at the family vault in Mount Vernon, Virginia, following his death earlier that month.

-- **1861**: The first American Civil War skirmish in a northern state (the Battle of Dranesville) occurred in Virginia.

-- **1911**: Norwegian explorer Roald Amundsen became the
+- **Bill of Rights Day**:
+  - Commemorates the adoption of the first ten amendments to the United States Constitution, which were ratified on December 15, 1791.
+  - Celebrated with educational activities and discussions about the importance of civil liberties and rights.

+- **National Wear Your Pearls Day**:
+  - A day to encourage individuals to wear pearls and celebrate love, relations
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day. 🌟😊"
+"Embrace the glorious mess that you are! 🌟✨ Keep shining, because the world needs your light! 💖🌈"